Exams and Papers

 The instructor determines the length of the examination (which can be either 3 or 4 hours) and whether or not it is closed book, open book, or partially open book.
 Students are responsible for adhering to the instructor's standards for the in-class examination, which are included in the examination materials.
 If there are no instructions regarding whether the exam is open book or closed book, students must assume that the examination is closed book and that no outside materials may be used during the examination.
 Where outside sources are permitted, those sources must be in printed or handwritten form.
 Digital sources are not allowed.
 Thus, students may not log on to the internet or access other documents on their computer during an examination.

-A take-home examination is defined as an examination that is completed outside the room designated by the Registrar.
+A take-home examination is defined as an examination that is completed outside the room designated by the Office of the Registrar.
 There are two kinds of take-home examinations: one-day take-home examinations and extended take-home examinations.

 One-Day Take-Home Examinations

 A one-day take-home examination is handed out and returned on the same day, usually beginning at 8:30 a.m. and ending at 4:30 p.m.
-The Registrar's Office distributes and collects the take-home exams.
+The Office of the Registrar distributes and collects the take-home exams.
 One-day take-home examinations are open-book, but students may not discuss a one-day examination among themselves unless the instructor specifically grants permission to do so.

 Extended Take-Home Examinations

 An extended take-home examination is taken over a much longer period of time.
-The student picks up the examination from the Registrar no later than the last regularly scheduled day of classes.
+The student picks up the examination from the Office of the Registrar no earlier than the last regularly scheduled day of classes.
 Extended take-home examinations are open-book and instructors must permit full discussion among students about the examination if it is an extended take-home examination.

 Reviewing Examination Answers and Model Answers

-Faculty must return to the Registrar's Office all graded essay exams within two weeks of the date exam grades are due.
+Instructors will be contacted by the Office of the Registrar to return graded essay exams within two weeks of the date exam grades are due.
 After that date, students may review their examination answers.
-Requests to see examination answers must be either submitted in writing to the Registrar's Office (room 100), or submitted online through the link listed below.
-Examination answers will be available for the student to pick up the following day.
+Requests to see examination answers must be either submitted in writing to the Office of the Registrar, or submitted through the link below, and the examination answers will be ready for pickup the following business day (if available).
+Instructors are advised to write comments on individual examination answers or provide model answers to the examination questions.
+In addition, model answers for certain courses are available in the Office of the Registrar and may be placed on Digital Reserves in the Law Library.